Xarthisius/prace_preprep/README.md

 *Show the scaling behavior of your application.
 Which progress did you achieved?
 Does it fulfill your expectations?
 If not, what were the reasons?*

-The aim of this project was to increase the perfomance of PIERNIK code in a case where the computational domain is decomposed into large number of smaller grids and each concurrent processes is assigned a signficant number of those grids.
-Exchaning data between neighboring grid pieces after each update of the state of the fluid in the MHD solver caused severe bottleneck due to MPI communication.
-Performed optimization greatly improved scalability of the code (see fig. 1) nearly reaching the reference perfomance in the situation when each computational process is assigned only one big chunk of computational domain.
+The aim of this project was to increase the performance of PIERNIK code in a case where the computational domain is decomposed into large number of smaller grids and each concurrent processes is assigned a significant number of those grids.
+Exchanging data between neighboring grid pieces after each update of the state of the fluid in the MHD solver caused severe bottleneck due to MPI communication.
+Performed optimization greatly improved scalability of the code (see fig. 1) nearly reaching the reference performance in the situation when each computational process is assigned only one big chunk of computational domain.
 Moreover, we significantly cut the time spent for regridding operation (see fig. 2 and fig. 3), which was dominant in simulations using Adaptive Mesh Refinement (AMR)